The memories of Caldwell family, staff and customers have been recorded and can be listened to online, or read as a transcription.

 Everyone remembers things in different ways, a mixture of fact, opinion and perception.
 These recordings provide fresh insights and perspectives on how the nurseries operated in the latter part of the 20th century.
 They recall the lives of staff and the experiences of customers.

-To listen or see a written summary of the recording, simply click on the image to the left of each entry below.
+To listen or see a written summary of the recording, simply click the links below each person.

 Sid Taylor was an employee of Caldwell's Nurseries from 1946 until the business closed.
 He started work in the Herbaceous nursery.
 When Bill Caldwell took over and began to get mechanised a tractor was bought and Sid was put in charge of it.
 Sid ploughed the ground at the different sites, collected plants for assembling into orders at the main nursery, travelled to Christmas tree suppliers and collected sundries from Altrincham.

 Donovan Caldwell Leaman, Managing Director of Caldwell's Nurseries.One of Donovan's earliest memories is of walking through the rose nursery with his grandfather Arthur Caldwell (1865-1939).
 In 1958 when Bill Caldwell, his second cousin, acquired an orchard at Goostrey cum Barnshaw he invited Donovan to manage it.
 Donovan recalls discovering and naming Acer campestre 'William Caldwell' in 1976, and having worked in all departments of the nursery.